General GRAD 701 Course Information

 GRAD 701 Registration and Special Departmental Sections

 GRAD 701 registration occurs through my.sc.edu.
-Please note that specific sections of GRAD 701 are restricted to students from academic units which have developed specialized GRAD 701-equivalent TA Training programs, but do not wish to develop a new course.
+Please note that certain sections of GRAD 701 are restricted to students from specific academic units which have developed specialized GRAD 701-equivalent TA Training programs.

 GRAD 701 Section registration restrictions (only students enrolled in designated departments or colleges can register for Sections 003-006):